-The NHS had already urged to increase medical school admissions by 50% in the United Kingdom.
+The NHS Long Term Workforce Plan aims to double medical school training places in England to 15,000 a year by 2031/32 and increase GP specialty training places to 6,000 by 2031/32.
 This article outlines a comprehensive guide to the steps to becoming a doctor in the UK.
-Read on to learn more about the application and admissions process, training, exams, licensure, and certifications necessary to be a fully-fledged doctor in the United Kingdom.
+Read on to learn more about the application and admissions process, training, exams, registration, and certifications necessary to become a fully qualified doctor in the United Kingdom.

 How to Become a Doctor in the United Kingdom